16 Actionable Metrics for Measuring Customer Success in SaaS

 The Importance of Measuring Customer Success Metrics in SaaS Businesses

-Acquiring new customers can be expensive and time-consuming, with most unlikely to be locked into lengthy contracts with your business.
+Acquiring new customers, even SaaS free trial users for that matter, can be expensive and time-consuming, with most unlikely to be locked into lengthy contracts with your business.
 Good relationships with your existing customers are, therefore, critical, and keeping them happy can lead to longevity for your business.

 16 Actionable Metrics for Measuring SaaS Customer Success